Why be kind?

 I go to her church.
 I see her friends there – the ones still alive.

 I look in her wallet knowing there’s not much in it but her AARP card and her Amtrak frequent traveler card.
 It’s still on her dresser, as if she just forgot it while she left to go to Winco.

 I visit her.
+The place where she’s buried, sharp grass surrounding her.
 A butterfly and a bee join me.
-The overcoming hits as I walk back to the car, seeing a solemn procession of bodies mourning a newly lost soul just a few yards away from me.
+A bitter grief hits as I walk back to the car, seeing a solemn procession of people mourning a newly lost soul just a few yards away from me.
 It’s the kids and the spouses that get to me most.
 A dad trying to find the words to tell about grandma’s new adventures.